Noealto90/Juego-Distribuido/README.md

 - The leaderboard should be visible.
 - The controls should respond correctly

-## 🔧 Solución de problemas comunes
+## Common Issues

-1. **Error de conexión a Firebase**:
+1. **Firebase connection error**:

-- Verificar que `clave-firebase.json` existe y tiene el formato correcto
+- Verify that `firebase-key.json` exists and is formatted correctly
-- Comprobar la conexión a internet
+- Check your internet connection
-- Verificar las credenciales de Firebase
+- Verify your Firebase credentials

-2. **Error al iniciar el servidor**:
+2. **Error starting the server**:

-- Asegurarse de que el puerto 5000 no está en uso
+- Ensure that port 5000 is not in use
-- Verificar que todas las dependencias están instaladas
+- Verify that all dependencies are installed
-- Comprobar que el archivo `.env` existe y está configurado correctamente
+- Check that the `.env` file exists and is configured correctly

-3. **Problemas con el frontend**:
+3. **Frontend issues:**

-- Limpiar la caché del navegador
+- Clear your browser cache
-- Verificar la consola del navegador para errores
+- Check your browser console for errors
-- Asegurarse de que el servidor backend está corriendo
+- Ensure that the backend server is running

 ## Role Distribution